Why Am I So Tired in the Afternoon?

 The Science Behind Adenosine Buildup and Afternoon Sleep Pressure

-Another important reason people ask, “midday fatigue?” involves a molecule called adenosine.
+Another important reason afternoon fatigue builds is a molecule called adenosine.

 Adenosine builds up in your brain throughout the day as you use mental energy.
 The longer you stay awake, the more adenosine accumulates.
 This creates sleep pressure.